 There was a time in which it seemed like emails would become a thing of the past.
-The world had moved on to quicker communication, and even large-scale marketing campaigns happened in the more immediate setting of social media.
+The world had moved on to quicker communication using email marketing automation, and even large-scale marketing campaigns happened in the more immediate setting of social media.
 But over a decade has passed and we are still using email for almost everything, including marketing.

 Email marketing automation has a ton of benefits over social media, and in order to take advantage of it you need to know how to tap those benefits.
 There are many tools available to facilitate your automation to get the best results from your leads.
 It is important that you understand which tools will make the difference and which are essentially useless to you.